 Here are some common concerns about adopting an older doxie.
-Hopefully, we have addressed your concern, but if not please use the 'Contact DRBC' section of this website to obtain additional information.
+Hopefully, we have addressed your concern, but if not please contact us to obtain additional information.

 Through no fault of their own older doxies lose their homes.
 Some of the most common reasons for the turn in of an older doxie include: the death of the owner, a new baby, allergies, loss of home, and a busy lifestyle.
 These reasons are identical to why younger doxies lose their homes too!